togglebyte/anathema-guide/src/introduction.md

 code needed to express your design, and featuring hot reloading it becomes incredibly fast to iterate over the design.

+Do note that AML is a markup language with some basic control flow and is not a reactive programming language.

 ## Why

 * Templates can be shipped with the application, giving the end user the ability